a5221985/tutorials/Python/python_3_theory.md

 1. Private variables which are accessible only within an object does not exist in Python.
 2. A convention for private variables: Prefix with underscore (`_spam`)
 	1. It is treated as a non public part of the API
-	2. Consider it as implementation details with is subject to change without any notice
+	2. Consider it as implementation details which is subject to change without any notice
 3. Name mangling: an identifier of the form `__spam` (at least two leading underscores and at most one trailing underscore) is textually replaced with `_classname__spam` (`classname` is current class name with leading underscores stripped)
 	1. Done if the identifier occurs in the definition of a class
 	2. Name mangling helps sub classes override methods without breaking interclass method calls